The impact of AI on the construction industry.

 Share how employees embracing AI can open different careers paths.

 In reality, an open and honest dialogue about AI is key.
 Employers could produce detailed career outlines that showcase how AI can support career progression.
-They could also share with employees details of future opportunities that could come from AI adoption, for example, using virtual reality goggles to send mini-robots into buildings under construction.
+They could also share with employees details of future opportunities that could come from AI adoption, for example, using virtual reality to send unmanned machines or drones into building sites which could pose health and safety threats to people.

 Having this clarity can motivate existing employees to embrace the change, whilst encouraging new joiners to consider your organisation when job searching.